Today you're going to learn how to fix various SIM provisioning error messages (FAST).

 - U.S. Cellular: Call 888-944-9400 (for 3G SIM cards) or start a webchat.
 Hours: 07:00 am to 10:00 pm CT.
 Note: U.S. Celular's network operates on CDMA technology.

 - Straight Talk: To solve the "SIM not provisioned mm#2" error, call 877-430-CELL (877-430-2355).

-- Republic Wireless: To solve the "SIM not provisioned for Voice" error, no need to call them.
+- Republic Wireless: To solve the "SIM not provisioned for Voice" error, no need to call the carrier.
 Simply refresh activation by dialing *#*#8647## from the Phone app, while connected to the WiFi.

-Even if your carrier isn't listed here, the steps to get support and solve the "SIM not provisioned" error are generally the same:
+Even if your carrier isn't listed here, the steps to get support and solve the "SIM not provisioned" error a mobile device are generally the same:

 - Go to its website;